andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 __You may argue now: "This is just like doing basic authentication??"__

 Yes, you're right.
 You should __ONLY__ use this grant flow for testing purposes as it completely bypasses the base concepts of OAuth 2.
+Especially when using the command line this is the only possible flow to use.
+When using Postman then the other flows are supported by Postman out of the box as well.

 This is how this password grant request looks like: